Rent safe and private dog parks hosted by locals

 You can also feed your puppy in the crate during meal time, by either placing their bowl or food dish inside and leaving the door open while they eat their food or tossing kibble into the crate for them in the same way you did with the treats or toys.

-By using the crate as a part of your daily routine for breakfast, dinner, and lunch, your dog will associate it with a good thing — and on the potty training front you’ll be able to take advantage of the fact that most dogs don’t want to use their bathroom where they eat, either.
+By using the crate as a part of your daily routine for breakfast, dinner, and lunch, your dog will associate it with good things.
+On the potty training front you’ll be able to take advantage of the fact that most dogs don’t want to use their bathroom where they eat, either.

 Don’t rush these training steps.
 It’s important to build positive experiences around the crate and show them that crate time is fun!